Samar, Philippines

 B.1 Health Facilities

-The province of Samar has one Provincial Hospital with a 100-bed capacity, 3 districts hospitals, (one with a 75-bed capacity, the other 2 with 25-bed capacity), and 3 municipal hospitals with 10-bed capacity each, for a total of 7 government hospitals and a 255-bed total capacity.
+The province of Samar has one Provincial Hospital with a 100-bed capacity, 3 districts hospitals, (one with a 75-bed capacity, the other 2 with 25-bed capacity), and a municipal hospital with 10-bed capacity, for a total of 5 government hospitals and a 235-bed total capacity.
 The hospital bed ratio is 1:2,514 population.
 There are also 30 Rural Health Units located in poblacions with a 1:21,371 population ratio.
-There are also 105 barangay health stations manned by a midwife providing services to a cluster barangays whose ratio is 1:6,106 population.
+There are also 105 barangay health stations manned by a midwife providing services to a cluster barangays whose ratio is 1:6,106 population (see table below).

 B.2 Health Manpower